InsightDataScience/aws-ops-insight/README.md

 If all went well, you have the following resources added:

 - VPC sandbox with all the necessary networking
-- Security Group, with all ports open to and from any IP -- highly recommended restricting connections to services that you'll need (i.e.SSH-port 22, http-port80).
+- Security Group with inbound SSH connectivity from your local machine.
 - 4 node cluster, with 1 "master" and 3 "workers"

 ### Destroying your infrastructure